OWASP/www-staff/projects/202001-event-appsec-california.md

 - Rapid7 - invoice sent

 #### Conference Bag Supporter
-- Cyvatar - request sent to send invoice via Jira OSD-3382
+- Cyvatar - invoiced and have cc info for finance to process

 #### Women in AppSec/Diversity Breakfast Sponsorship (3)
 - Detectify - paid in full